pildre/stacknote-lp/src/lib/terms.md

 8. We won’t be liable to you for any damages that arise from your using the Services.
 This includes if the Services are hacked or unavailable.
 This includes all types of damages (indirect, incidental, consequential, special or exemplary).
 And it includes all kinds of legal claims, such as breach of contract, breach of warranty, tort, or any other loss.
 9. Reasonable efforts are taken to improve the accuracy and integrity of the Pocket Technologies, but we are not responsible for mistakes, out-of-date information, inaccuracies, typographical or other errors.
 10. We do not warrant, and will not have any liability or responsibility for, your use of Pocket or the products or services we provide.
-11. Questions about the Terms of Service should be sent to xxxx@stacknote.io
+11. Questions about the Terms of Service should be sent to [info@stacknote.io](mailto:info@stacknote.io).

 ## Account Registration and Passwords

-1. You may be required to create an account with stacknote in order to access certain Services.
+1. You may be required to create an account with Stacknote in order to access certain Services.
 It is a condition of your use of the Services that all the information you provide on the Services is correct, current and complete.
 2. We reserve the right to disable any user account, at any time in our sole discretion for any or no reason, including if you violate any of the terms.
 3. You are responsible for keeping your password safe that you use for login to your account.
 4. We cannot and will not be liable for any loss or damage arising from your failure of above.
-You agree to notify us immediately at contact@stacknote.io of any actual or suspected unauthorized use of your account or any other breach of security known by you.
+You agree to notify us immediately at [info@stacknote.io](mailto:info@stacknote.io) of any actual or suspected unauthorized use of your account or any other breach of security known by you.
 5. Your login may only be used by one person.
 A single login credential to be shared by multiple people is not permitted.
 6. You may not use the Service for any illegal purpose or to violate any laws in your jurisdiction (including but not limited to copyright laws).

 ## Privacy

-1. Any information that you provide to Inkdrop is subject to our Privacy Policy, which governs our collection and use of your information.
-You understand that through your use of the Services you consent to the collection and use (as set forth in the Privacy Policy) of this information, including the transfer of this information to Japan and/or other countries for storage, processing and use by Inkdrop.
+1. Any information that you provide to Stacknote is subject to our [Privacy Policy](https://lp.stacknote.io/privacy), which governs our collection and use of your information.
+You understand that through your use of the Services you consent to the collection and use (as set forth in the Privacy Policy) of this information, including the transfer of this information to Japan and/or other countries for storage, processing and use by Stacknote.
 2. As part of providing you the Services, we may need to provide you with certain communications, such as service announcements and administrative messages.
-These communications are considered part of the Services and your Inkdrop account, which you may not be able to opt-out from receiving.
+These communications are considered part of the Services and your Stacknote account, which you may not be able to opt-out from receiving.

 ## Payment and Refunds Terms